Here are a few things to help you in your preparations....

 When a Catholic marries a non-Catholic, must the couple promise to raise the children in the Catholic faith?

 The non-Catholic spouse does not have to promise to have the children raised Catholic.
-However, the Catholic spouse must promise to do all that he or she can do to have the children baptized and raised in the Catholic faith.
+However, the Catholic spouse must promise to do all that they can do to have the children baptized and raised in the Catholic faith.

 Is it required that a wedding celebration have expensive flowers, clothes, and other accompaniments?